-The theatre is part of Capitol House, which was designed by US architects Walter Burley Griffin and Marion Mahony Griffin.
-The building was commissioned by the Greek Consul-General and businessman Anthony J J Lucas and opened in 1924.
+The RMIT Capitol Theatre is part of Capitol House, which was designed by renowned US architects Walter Burley Griffin and Marion Mahony Griffin.

 The original auditorium contained a complex ceiling of geometric prisms and lights programed to synchronise with the theatre’s Wurlitzer Organ.
 The auditorium served as inspiration for the auditorium at Storey Hall.